embecosm/riscv-toolchain/README.md

 ./run-tests.sh
 ```

-To run with the SPIKE ISA simulator:
+To run with the SPIKE ISA simulator, which should be on your PATH:
 ```
-./run-spikes-tests.sh
+./run-spike-tests.sh
 ```